Protein secondary structure

 Protein secondary structure is the local spatial conformation of the polypeptide backbone excluding the side chains.
 The two most common secondary structural elements are alpha helices and beta sheets, though beta turns and omega loops occur as well.
 Secondary structure elements typically spontaneously form as an intermediate before the protein folds into its three dimensional tertiary structure.

 Secondary structure is formally defined by the pattern of hydrogen bonds between the amino hydrogen and carboxyl oxygen atoms in the peptide backbone.
 Secondary structure may alternatively be defined based on the regular pattern of backbone dihedral angles in a particular region of the Ramachandran plot regardless of whether it has the correct hydrogen bonds.

-The concept of secondary structure was first introduced by Kaj Ulrik Linderstrøm-Lang at Stanford in 1952.
+The concept of secondary structure was introduced by Kaj Ulrik Linderstrøm-Lang at Stanford in 1952.
 Other types of biopolymers such as nucleic acids also possess characteristic secondary structures.